-This page is used to update the Boreas device firmware,
+This dialogue is used to update the Boreas device firmware.

 Boreas contains firmware which is regularly updated to improve performance and add features.
 Advanced Navigation recommends that you upgrade to the latest version whenever available.
 The firmware update function is robust, such that power loss, file corruption or other issues cannot cause problems with units.
 Check the Boreas product page of the Advanced Navigation website periodically for updates.
-Follow these steps: